-Slight variations in colour and patterns are characteristic of block printing, demonstrating the truly hand made nature and unique beauty of each piece.
+Slight variations in colour and patterns are characteristic of block printing, demonstrating the truly hand-made nature and unique beauty of each piece.

-Committing to our social responsibility, from the outset The Ethical Silk Company has pledged to donate 10% profits to charity.
-Having visited the Jeevan Jyothi AIDS Centre in Theni, and witnessed first hand the tireless work carried out by the staff, I decided to pledge 5% company profits to the centre.
-Focus Ireland, a charity that works to prevent people becoming, remaining or returning to homelessness.
+Committing to our social responsibility, from the outset The Ethical Silk Company has pledged to donate 10% of our profits to charity.
+We currently support 2 highly impactful charities - Jeevan Jyothi AIDS Centre in Theni, India that work tirelessly to support those living with HIV and AIDS and Focus Ireland, a charity that works to prevent people becoming, remaining or returning to homelessness.

 Our gift wrapping and packaging are made from recycled and recyclable materials where at all possible.
 Your parcel will arrive beautifully wrapped but will make little impact on the environment.
 More information about our packaging suppliers can be found here.